General Surgery Residency

 Our primary training facility is an approximately 600-bed, Level 1 trauma and tertiary care referral center that sees more than 2 million outpatient visits and 50,000 surgical procedures yearly.

-The Texas A&M Health Science Center College of Medicine - Scott & White General Surgery Residency is a five-year program that is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Baylor Scott & White Medical Center – Baylor College of Medicine (Temple) General Surgery Residency is a five-year program that is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The program is fully accredited by the Residency Review Committee (RRC) for Surgery of the ACGME (last site visit in 2013 with a 10-year cycle in the NAS), and the institution also enjoys Level 1 ACS Accredited Education Institute and ACS Bariatric Center of Excellence status.

 Our program combines varied inpatient and outpatient surgical experiences with a simulation-based surgical skills lab and bench and clinical research to create a well-rounded educational experience.